barn2plugins/posts-data-table/readme.txt

 If you have a multilingual site using WPML then the plugin will display your posts in the correct language automatically.

 = Can you customize the plugin for me? =
 We have developed this free plugin to be flexible and easy to configure so that it will be suitable for many different websites.
-If you would like to modify the plugin to suit your exact requirements, we would recommend [Codeable](https://barn2.co.uk/go/codeable).
+If you would like to modify the plugin to suit your exact requirements, we would recommend [Codeable](https://barn2.co.uk/go/codeable)

 == Screenshots ==

-1. Posts sorted by date and with wrapping disabled.
-Categories are collapsed automatically to fit data on single line.
-2. Different column order and with wrapping enabled (default).
-3. Filtered by post author and sorted alphabetically by title (ascending).
+1. Create sortable and filterable tables!
+You can choose the columns, and visitors can quickly access posts.
+2. An example of a search on a Post Table.
+Visitors can add their chosen search term, and reset when done.
+3. Prevent table rows from wrapping onto multiple lines, instead letting the user expand a row for extra information (as shown here).
+4. Your visitors can sort columns to find what they’re looking for.
+This example shows a Post Table sorted by author.
+5. Filter or search without reloading the page, thanks to AJAX support in every table.

 == Changelog ==